 Once you have chosen the ideal home for your dog, there are also a number of accessories you can purchase for the comfort and health of your dog.
 Your dog will need some bedding in the dog kennel and there are a number of options you can choose.
 Waterproof dog bedding can be hosed or wiped down so is an ideal choice for the winter months.
 Alternatively we have a range of insulated dog beds which reflect lost body heat back to your dog to provide a cosy and warm place to rest.

-For the comfort and health of your dog you may want to look at a poop scoop, heating products for dogs, dog bowls or maybe a high visibility dog coat for those dark winter nights.
+For the comfort and health of your dog you may want to look at heating products for dogs, dog bowls or maybe a high visibility dog coat for those dark winter nights.